United Utilities launches Innovation Lab 2.0

 Those successful in gaining a coveted place in the Lab will be co-located and work closely with United Utilities to test, develop, improve and demonstrate their product or service in a live customer environment over a 10 week period.

 In addition, the programme will enable the successful applicants to build relationships with senior United Utilities executives, potentially leading to longer-term commercial partnerships.

-This year each category is focused on how innovative companies can help them develop their Systems Thinking plans and improve service performance addressing the following challenges:
+This year each category is focused on how innovative companies can help them develop their Systems Thinking plans and improve service performance by addressing the following challenges: